-Being an Affiliated Club entitles that Club to run a 3A Point or 5A Point Open Tournament each calendar year as well as B Point Tournaments.
-In accordance with the rules specified for the Master Point Scheme (Part E), all sessions other than teaching sessions shall be submitted for the award of Master Points according to the scales published in Part E - Master Point Regulations.
+In accordance with the rules specified for the Master Point Scheme (Part E); all sessions, other than teaching sessions, shall be submitted for the award of Master Points according to the scales published in Part E - Master Point Regulations and therefore to be included in the associated charges.
+Affiliated Clubs are not permitted to run sessions as social sessions without masterpoints being awarded, nor to exclude sessions from the system for the award of masterpoints and calculation of associated charges.